fireis/wav2kp/docs/diary.md

 - Prepared for the mass inference of the whole set;

+## Day 29 - 05/11/2021

+- Ran the results through emotvid2vid model to obtain final results;
+- Created the validation script to calculate the MSE between original keypoints and synthesized ones.

+## Day 30 and 31 - 05/12/2021 and 05/13/2021

+- Report and presentation

 days 1 and 2 ~8h
 days 3 and 4 ~6h